rreece/rreece.github.io/essays/language-models-and-wittgenstein.md

 >   While machine learning has made impressive progress
 >   on many separate tasks (given appropriately curated data sets), the keys to generalizing beyond
->   any speciﬁc set of end-to-end systems lie in modeling the linguistic system itself such that that
+>   any specific set of end-to-end systems lie in modeling the linguistic system itself such that that
 >   model can be reused across tasks.
 And this can only be done based on an understanding of how
 >   language works, including how sentences come to mean what they mean (semantics) and how
 >   speakers can use sentence meaning to convey communicative intent (pragmatics). [^Bender2020]

+TODO: Not acknowledging the evidence.
-TODO: moving the goalposts
+TODO: Fallacy of moving the goalposts.

 -   A surprising amount about the world can be learned from simply predicting what will come next in written language.
 -   What do words mean?
 -   LLMs can be seen as a vindication of the later Wittgenstein theory of meaning as use.
--   The division between syntax and semantics is porous.
+-   On the other hand, the division between syntax and semantics is porous.
--   On the other hand, that true structural relations can be found in language alone supports a view of accurate correspondence, something like the picture theory of meaning.
+-   That true structural relations can be found in language alone supports a view of accurate correspondence, something like the picture theory of meaning.
 -   Structural realism
 -   Both of Wittgenstein's views remain relevant.